MysteriesOfImmortalPuppetMaster/MysteriesOfImmortalPuppetMaster.github.io/README.md

 **Steps to update this site with new chapters:**

--Put the .txt file of the chapter into "/chapters" name the .txt file as the N-th chapter it repesents.
+- Put the .txt file of the chapter into "/chapters" name the .txt file as the N-th chapter it repesents.
 So chapter 300 = 300.txt  ( Floats are supported for Sub chapters or Author notes )
 Remember that the first line of the .txt file will be used as a Headline